 One word of caution, however.
 Elopements (or couples portraits or any other non-tourist activity, for that matter) on the Capitol Grounds require a special permit.
 You should also be aware that there is a heavy security presence in the area (for good reason!).
 So even if you are not on government property, having your ceremony too close to some of those areas might not be a great idea.
 With all this in mind, we suggest doing a little research before planning your elopement.
 Or better yet, ask your wedding photographers!
 We are very familiar with the rules and regulations for photography in DC and are more than happy to check on anything that is not clear.

-As we mentioned above, we took this couples portrait during a lovely Capitol Hill elopement ceremony.
+As we mentioned above, we took this couples portrait after a lovely Capitol Hill elopement ceremony.
 Once the bride and groom finished exchanging their vows, we took them on a little photo tour of the area.
 Naturally, their Washington DC elopement photographer captured dozens of images of them cuddling and embracing with the Capitol rising behind them.
 Then we turned them around and took some shots of them with the Washington Monument in the background.
 A short walk then took us to the National Gallery of Art’s East Building, where we posed them in front of some of the more offbeat sculptures near the museum’s front door.

 Interested in learning more about our services?
 Please visit our Wedding Photography FAQ page for answers to all your questions!
 Ready to inquire about our availability on your wedding date?
 Contact us now to get the conversation started!